 Also, since I paid for the tickets with my Citi Prestige card I will also earn 3x points worth at least 1.25 cents each (booking just about anything) and the outstanding travel insurance that comes with the card.
-Bottom line, I am net out of pocket just over $1400 and will get time to explore Lima, Peru!
+Bottom line, I am personally net out of pocket just over $1000 and will get time to explore Lima, Peru!
 Not too bad at all and I will use the almost 70,000 SkyMiles earned to fly Delta One to Europe.
 Confused on any of this then re-read this post talking about how it all works.

 Now on to the bad.
 When I say bad, I should say it started bad but thanks to an amazing Delta Medallion rep it flipped from bad to good.
 You may recall my post about the insanity of Delta wanting to charge me 80,000 extra SkyMiles to change seats on a CRJ200 (all the seats are the same fyi).
 Well it got worse.
 The direct flight from Atlanta to Europe I was booked on was canceled by Delta.
 Not good.